impress-org/support-manual/documentation/management.md

 ## Coordinating with the Development Team

 Often, a Milestone will be inherited from the development workflow.
-For example, [the Give Development Team works in Sprints](https://github.com/WordImpress/Give/wiki/Sprints).
+For example, [the GiveWP Development Team works in Sprints](https://github.com/WordImpress/Give/wiki/Sprints).
 When the Development Team is in their final Sprint before a release, the docs issues tied to that release will be added to the same Sprint.
 This helps ensure that everyone both in Support and Development understand the urgency of the issues as well as make sure changes made to the code during that Sprint are communicated to Support so that Docs can be as accurate as possible.

 {% hint style="info" %}
 Keep in mind that the documentation writing experience itself can sometimes be instructive in highlighting user issues that might need to be improved upon before release.